 A lump sum if you are terminally ill and likely to die from the illness within 24 months.

-If the life insured becomes terminally ill we pay the Life Care benefit in advance of the life insured's death.
+If the life insured becomes terminally ill while Life Care applies we pay the Life Care benefit in advance of the life insured's death.